 Some FPV pilots prefer listening to motor noise during flight because it makes them feel more connected to the FPV drone.
 In this tutorial I will explain the different ways of getting audio for FPV flights, and discuss other benefits of having a mic on the quad.

-Benefits of Having Audio Flying FPV
+Benefits of Having Audio When Flying FPV

 I can’t speak for everyone, but I do feel more confident when I can hear the motors spinning.
-Some people begin to panic when they couldn’t hear the quad because it’s too far away.

 The quality of the audio depends on your signal strength.
-On a good flight it’s like hearing your motors singing to you, but when you get interference, the speaker will shout at you with super loud electric noise.
+On a good flight it’s like hearing your motors singing to you, but when you get interference, the speaker will shout at you with super loud electrical noise.

-How to Get Audio on a Quadcopter
+How to Get Audio From Quadcopter